Paul Boutin (sound engineer)

-Paul Boutin is a French-born American music mixer, audio engineer and a long-time collaborator with producer/songwriter/artist Kenneth "Babyface" Edmonds.
+Paul Boutin is a French-born American sound mixer and audio engineer, best known for his collaborations with R&B singer Kenneth "Babyface" Edmonds.

-Over the last 20 years, Paul Boutin contributed to more than 60 gold or platinum records as engineer/mixer of songs performed by famous artists such as Michael Jackson, Whitney Houston, Barbra Streisand, Stevie Wonder, Celine Dion, John Legend, Aretha Franklin, Mariah Carey, Phil Collins, Janet Jackson, John Mellencamp, Lionel Richie, Toni Braxton, Alicia Keys, Usher, Pink, Jamie Foxx, Ariana Grande, TLC, Boyz II Men and Fall Out Boy among others.

-As engineer, Paul Boutin won a Grammy Award in 2015 for recording and mixing Love, Marriage & Divorce by Toni Braxton & Babyface (Best R&B Album).
-His work is also credited on several other Grammy nominated albums and singles since 1995 including two personal nominations in 1999 and 2018.
+Boutin contributed to over 60 gold or platinum certified songs performed by acts such as Michael Jackson, Whitney Houston, Barbra Streisand, Stevie Wonder, Celine Dion, John Legend, Aretha Franklin, Mariah Carey, Phil Collins, Janet Jackson, John Mellencamp, Lionel Richie, Toni Braxton, Alicia Keys, Usher, Pink, Jamie Foxx, Ariana Grande, TLC, Boyz II Men and Fall Out Boy, among others.
+As an engineer, Boutin won a Grammy Award in 2015 for recording and mixing Love, Marriage & Divorce by Toni Braxton & Babyface (Best R&B Album).
+His work is also credited on several other Grammy nominated albums and singles since 1995, including two direct nominations in 1999 and 2018.

 Early career

 Paul Boutin (born 1970 in Paris) studied biological engineering in France before moving to the United States in 1991.
 He attended Berklee College of Music in Boston where he specialized in music production and sound engineering.

 In 1995, Paul Boutin went to Los Angeles and worked as assistant engineer at Paramount and Sound Chambers Studios.
 He was finally hired at Record Plant Studios and became assistant of confirmed engineers Humberto Gatica and Brad Gilderman.

 At Record Plant, Paul Boutin was involved in recording/mixing sessions for Liza Minnelli then Celine Dion and Babyface, more specifically for the album Falling Into You (including contributions to singles "All By Myself" and "Because You Loved Me"), the Waiting to Exhale soundtrack and Babyface’s solo record The Day.

 In 1996, Kenneth "Babyface" Edmonds opened his own private studio “Brandon’s Way Recording” in Los Angeles where Paul Boutin joined him.